-Reddit Aims To Raise $750 Million in The Upcoming IPO and Reach A Valuation Of $6.4 Billion
+Reddit Aims To Raise $750 Million in The Upcoming IPO and Reach A Valuation of $6.4 Billion

 - Out of 22 million stocks, 1.76 million will be available for Reddit moderators to buy

 Reddit is all set for one of the most-awaited IPOs of the year.
-As per a statement made by the company on Monday, they are expecting to reach a valuation of at least $6.4 billion with this IPO round.
-And as for the IPO itself, they are aiming to raise at least $750 million.
+As per a statement made by the company on Monday, it is expecting to reach a valuation of at least $6.4 billion with this IPO round.
+And as for the IPO itself, it is aiming to raise at least $750 million.

-The corporate filing which was filed on Monday said that they are planning to sell 22 million shares, each ranging between $31 to $34.
-As per reports, it’s planning to be listed on the New York Stock Exchange under “RDDT.”
+The corporate filing which was filed on Monday said that Reddit is planning to sell 22 million shares, each ranging between $31 to $34.
+As per reports, the company is going to be listed on the New York Stock Exchange under “RDDT.”

 The official filing comes 2 years after the company started preparing to go public.
-While many investors are looking forward to the event, it’s hard to say whether it’s the right time for an IPO or not.
-That’s because the IPO scenario this year hasn’t been great, and market recovery has been quite uneven.
+While many investors are looking forward to the event, it’s hard to say whether it’s the right time for an IPO.
+This is because the IPO market this year hasn’t been great, and market recovery has been quite uneven.

 Read More: Reddit includes Bitcoin, Ethereum, And Polygon to its Balance Sheet ahead of its IPO